epics-base/epicscorelibs/modules/libcom/src/as/ACF-Language.md

 - Thus new elements can be added to ACF files in new EPICS releases without breaking older clients that loads those files.

-In summary, **ACF forward compatibility** means that from EPICS 7.0.10 onward, any new access security features will use this established syntax.
+In summary, ACF forward compatibility means that from EPICS 7.0.10 onward, any new access security features will use this established syntax.
 The parser will recognize new group types or rule options using the same `<KEYWORD>(...) { ... }` convention, ensuring they can be used in files loaded by IOCs running EPICS 7.0.10 or later without being rejected by those IOCs or requiring their parser to be modified.
-This change **does not require any modifications to existing ACF files or downstream tools** -- all legacy syntax remains valid, and the new standardized grammar provides a robust foundation for future extensions.
+This change does not require any modifications to existing ACF files -- all legacy syntax remains valid, and the new standardized grammar provides a robust foundation for future extensions.

 ---

-# Full Language Specification for Access Security Configuration Files
+## Full Language Specification for Access Security Configuration Files

-## Lexical tokens
+### Lexical tokens

 **Ignored stuff**